alpha8eta/qurious-ai/README.md

 ## 👥 Contributing

-We welcome contributions to Morphic!
+We welcome contributions to Qurious AI!
 Whether it's bug reports, feature requests, or pull requests, all contributions are appreciated.

 Please see our [Contributing Guide](CONTRIBUTING.md) for details on: